cioccolato con nocciole

 jenjoycedesign© kitchen bliss

 Sun streaming in, warming and brightening a corner where pizza dough rises every Friday late afternoon, as always.
-Trying to keeping the counters clean, if in the very least to boost morale in these pandemic days, and feeling a little more relaxed today while sheltering in and waiting for the next rain storm.
+Trying to keep busy in the kitchen, if in the very least to boost morale in these pandemic days, and feeling a little more relaxed today while sheltering in and waiting for the next rain storm.
 Laundry flapping in the wind, inanimate and yet seeming alive…

 Yesterday, apple butter . . .